Welcome to Year 5’s class page…

 Science – Forces

-We explored different forces in science.
-We made autogyros and investigated how to make them fall more slowly and rotate more quickly.
-We had a fierce competition that was very close!
+We have explored different forces in science.
+We used carrier bags to feel air resistance.
+Then we carried out an investigation into how to make autogyros fall more slowly and rotate more quickly.
+Our science skills were amazing and we had some very creative ideas.

 We had a play with different levers.
 Who said we weren’t strong enough to lift Mr. Carroll?
 Ok we had a bit of help from the lever.